On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Statistical measures of velocity field

-The mean pairwise velocity (first moment) $S_{1}^{lp}(r)=-Har$ on small scale (Fig. \ref{fig:18}) is from the stable clustering hypothesis, which can be precisely demonstrated by a two-body collapse model (TBCM) in expanding background \citep[see][Eq.
-(117)]{Xu:2021-A-non-radial-two-body-collapse}.
-The same TBCM model can be extended to higher order moments, i.e. the generalized stable clustering hypothesis \citep[see][Eq.
-(123)]{Xu:2021-A-non-radial-two-body-collapse}, or equivalently
+The mean pairwise velocity (first order moment) $S_{1}^{lp}(r)=\langle\Delta u_L\rangle=-Har$ on small scales (Fig. \ref{fig:18}) can be obtained from the stable clustering hypothesis, which can be demonstrated by a two-body collapse model (TBCM) in an expanding background \citep{Xu:2021-A-non-radial-two-body-collapse}.
+The same TBCM model can be extended to higher-order moments, i.e., the generalized stable clustering hypothesis, such that

+where $\gamma$ is the ratio between odd and even order structure functions.
+From this, the odd-order structure functions can be written as: